flybywiresim/docs/docs/pilots-corner/advanced-guides/flight-guidance/vnav.md

 Managed modes accounts for altitude constraints at waypoints and also for speed constraints at waypoints when speed is in managed mode.

-### SRS (Speed Reference System)
+### TakeOff SRS (Speed Reference System)
-The SRS mode controls pitch to steer the aircraft along a path in the vertical plan at a speed defined by the SRS guidance law.
+The SRS mode controls pitch at takeoff to steer the aircraft along a path in the vertical plan at a speed defined by the SRS guidance law.

 In SRS mode, the aircraft maintains a speed target equal to V2+10 kt in normal engine configuration.
 When the FMGS